 Jacksonville State and Liberty will each end short stints with the ASUN when they move to Conference USA in 2023.
 The league's other move, announced in September, was the addition of Austin Peay from the OVC for the 2022-23 season.

-Extra Points reported that Division II Queens University of Charlotte, North Carolina is a potential expansion target for the ASUN as well as the Big South.
+Extra Points reported that Division II Queens University of Charlotte, North Carolina was a potential expansion target for the ASUN, and the school and league made the marriage, which will begin in 2022-23, official on May 10th.

 Loyola Chicago accepted an invitation from the A-10 in November, announcing it will depart the Missouri Valley and expand its new conference to 15 schools.